-The rate of duty under this subheading is currently free for imports from China (the DCS duty rate) and 5% for Korea (the DCT duty rate).
+The rate of duty under these subheadings is currently 5% per cent for goods imported from Korea and Taiwan (the DCT duty rate) and free for imports from China (the DCS duty rate).

 3. Exemption inquiry

 3.1 Exemption application